War for the Planet of the Apes: Plot

-Upon discovering an underground tunnel leading out of the facility, Maurice, Bad Ape, and Nova coordinate with Rocket and Caesar to rescue the apes, but they get caught in the army's attack on Alpha-Omega.
-Caesar sneaks into the colonel's quarters, intending to kill him, only to find he had been infected by Nova's doll.
-Caesar spares the colonel, who commits suicide.
-While escaping, Caesar attempts to destroy a fuel tank to take out the militia from behind but is shot by Preacher, one of the soldiers he set free.
-Seeing this, Red has a change of heart and kills Preacher before he is himself killed.
-Caesar detonates the tank, triggering an avalanche that kills the militia and the army while the apes and Nova climb nearby trees to safety.
+The military arrives and attacks the facility, and the apes are caught in the crossfire.
+During the chaos, Caesar sneaks into the Colonel's quarters to kill him, only to find that the virus has infected him after handling Nova's doll.
+Caesar refuses to kill the Colonel, instead allowing him to kill himself.
+Caesar then attempts to destroy a fuel tank but is critically wounded by Preacher, one of the soldiers he released earlier.
+At the sight of the apes being killed, Red has a change of heart and kills Preacher before being executed.
+Caesar blows the fuel tank, causing an avalanche that buries both armies and flees up the trees with the rest of the apes and Nova.

-Sometime later, the apes and Nova reach the oasis, where Maurice discovers Caesar's wounds and promises him that his son will know who Caesar was and what he did for the apes before Caesar dies.
+The apes and Nova resume their journey to the oasis.
+As they arrive, Maurice discovers Caesar's wound and promises that Cornelius will know who his father was and what he did for the apes.
+With his colony safe in their new home, Caesar peacefully passes away.